MediaComem/comem-archioweb/exercises/rest.md

 ![Verify and create the token](../images/rest-12-verify-and-create-access-token.png)

-Make sure to **copy the access token** as soon as you've generated it.
-The token is not saved by GitHub, so once you close the page, you won't be able to get it back.
+:warning: Make sure to **copy the access token** as soon as you've generated it:

 ![Copy the access token](../images/rest-13-copy-access-token.png)

+> The token is not saved by GitHub, so once you close the page, you won't be
+> able to get it back.
+If you forgot to copy it, delete it and create another
+> one.

 ### Use the API